-Pharmacy First Emergency Supply Service (Local Service)
+Community Pharmacy Emergency Supply Service (Local Service)

-Pharmacy First Emergency Supply Service 2018-20
+Community Pharmacy Emergency Supply Service

-New Service Specification 2018
+New Service Specification 2021

-If you wish to continue to provide the service, or wish to sign up for the first time, please read through the SLA, and return the signed agreement (found at the back of the SLA) to Andy Pickard as indicated.
-For branches of the multiple pharmacy groups, please check with your head offices regarding sign-up to the service, as this is generally undertaken centrally.
+If you wish to continue to provide the service, or wish to sign up for the first time, please read through the SLA, and return the signed agreement (found at the back of the SLA) to NHSE&I as soon as possible.

 - The pharmacy contractor has a duty to ensure that all pharmacists involved in the provision of the service have relevant knowledge and are appropriately trained in the operation of the service.
 Locums and relief pharmacists that are due to work in a branch that is commissioned to provide the service, must have access to a copy of this Service Specification, such that they are able to provide the service if required.

 - Patients must be able to access the service during all times that the Responsible Pharmacist is on duty, and there is an expectation that a patient is only signposted to another participating pharmacy in exceptional circumstances.
 You are able to provide this service even if the GP practice is open if you consider the patient will not be able to obtain a prescription in a reasonable time frame.

-Return these to Andy Pickard at NHSE on email@example.com
+Return these to NHSE&I at email@example.com

 You must sign and return this new SLA, even if you are currently offering the local emergency supply service as sign up must completed each time a new SLA comes into force.